Aflac life insurance review 2020

 A rider is a provision that you can add to a policy that adds an extra benefit, though usually circumstantial.
 Keep in mind that they can increase your premium as well.
 Aflac offers the following riders as optional add-ons:

-- Accidental-death benefit.
-Additional money that’s paid if the policyowner dies from something accidental, such as a car crash.
+- Accidental death benefit rider.
+The beneficiary receives an additional benefit if the policy owner dies from something accidental, such as a car crash.

-- Waiver of premium benefit.
+- Waiver-of-premium rider.
 Waives the entire premium amount if the policyholder is totally disabled due to an injury or disease for four consecutive months and throughout the duration of the disability.
 It also waives benefits due to loss of sight or limbs.

 How much does Aflac cost?